-The Texas Lottery is committed to its core value of "Customer Responsiveness" by working to provide a convenient licensing environment for businesses and implementing administrative processes that enhance efficiency for licensees in interacting with the agency.
+The Texas Lottery is committed to its core value of "Customer Responsiveness" by working to provide a convenient licensing environment and efficient administrative processes for licensees interacting with the agency.
 Implementation of the 21-day pack settlement process for scratch tickets aids in streamlining accounting and inventory reconciliation processes for some retailers.
-This settlement class is considered an imperative step toward growing the lottery retailer base to include non-traditional, national retailers who refuse to manage lottery accounting functions differently across the many jurisdictions in which they operate.
+The introduction of this settlement class was considered an imperative step toward growing the lottery retailer base to include non-traditional, national retailers whose business processes did not generally support management of lottery accounting functions differently across the many jurisdictions in which they operate.

-Continued expansion of on-premise beer and wine service models at grocery and convenience stores presented a unique licensure and administrative oversight challenge to the agency.
-The agency recognized the significance of these challenges in the two primary lottery trade styles representing 96 percent of current Texas Lottery sales.
-Through the agency's Strategic Plan, the Texas Lottery recommended the enactment of legislation to allow for continued licensure of these traditional lottery trade styles that now offer limited on-premise beer and wine consumption.
-In 2017, the 85th Legislature enacted HB 1555 which clarified that traditional lottery retailers, particularly grocery stores and certain convenience stores, that have business models that offer on-premise beer and wine consumption are eligible to be licensed as a lottery retailer if less than 30 percent of the location's gross receipts are derived from the sale or service of alcoholic beverages.
+Historically, expansion of on-premise beer and wine service at grocery and convenience stores presented unique licensure and administrative oversight challenges to the agency in its two primary trade styles representing 96% of current Texas Lottery sales.
+Through the agency's Strategic Plan, the Texas Lottery recommended the enactment of legislation to allow for continued licensure of these traditional lottery trade styles that offer limited on-premise beer and wine consumption.
+In 2017, the Texas Legislature enacted HB 1555 which clarified that traditional lottery retailers, particularly grocery and certain convenience stores, that offer on-premise beer and wine consumption are eligible to be licensed as a lottery retailer if less than 30% of the location's gross receipts are derived from the sale or service of alcoholic beverages.

 Through its relationship with the lottery operator, national industry organizations and the retail community, the agency works to understand the unique challenges faced by existing and potential lottery retailers.
 The agency identifies and implements solutions within its regulatory framework that ensure the security and integrity of the lottery while addressing the needs of retail businesses.
-In December 2017, the Texas Lottery Commission adopted rules that facilitate the potential future sale of lottery tickets in-lane from third-party point-of-sale systems.
-The rule amendments allow the potential to sell lottery tickets in-lane at traditional brick-and-mortar, retail checkout counters, and cash registers at self-checkout.
-The third-party point-of-sale systems will only perform lotteryrelated tasks that are currently performed on dedicated lottery terminals.
-To increase lottery sales at currently licensed, as well as potential new multilane retail locations, Texas is working in coordination with the North American Association of State and Provincial Lotteries (NASPL) and other U.S. lotteries to establish a Standard Lottery Application Programming Interface (API) for in-lane sales and provide an optimal consumer and retailer solution.
-Through the lottery operator, the agency is also working with various private companies that facilitate gift card transactions at retail cash registers to identify other opportunities for in-lane draw game ticket sales.
-A pilot scratch ticket in-lane solution was implemented on a small scale in 2016, revised in 2017 and continues into 2019.
-The agency is working toward a limited introduction of in-lane sales for the two multijurisdictional games, Powerball® and Mega Millions®, in FY 2020.
+In 2017, the Texas Lottery Commission adopted rules that facilitate the sale of lottery tickets from third-party point-of-sale systems, thus allowing the potential to sell lottery tickets in-lane at brick-and-mortar retail cash registers and self-checkout counters.
+The third-party point-of-sale systems only perform lottery-related tasks currently performed on dedicated lottery terminals.

+To increase lottery sales at currently licensed and potential multilane retail locations, Texas worked closely with the North American Association of State and Provincial Lotteries (NASPL) and other U.S. lotteries to establish a Standard Lottery Application Programming Interface (API) for in-lane sales and provide an optimal consumer and retailer solution.
+In 2019, the Texas Lottery implemented the preliminary introduction of draw game tickets printed at checkout lanes on plain, cash register receipt paper.
+The receipt ticket, tested at one H-E-B Food Store, has provided the opportunity for the retailer, Texas Lottery and lottery operator to comprehensively evaluate processes and reporting prior to expanded roll-out in all licensed H-E-B stores in 2020.